TarasTeterka/TheCocktailDB/README.md

-Final project It Academy Logos.Angular CLI.You can open the site at this link: https://tarasteterka.github.io/TheCocktailDB/
+Final project It Academy Logos.Angular CLI.
+You can open the site by clicking on the link: https://tarasteterka.github.io/TheCocktailDB/

 # TheCocktailDB